 Reducing Glare While Maintaining View and Airflow

-- Use adjustable louvers to fine-tune glare levels
+- Use adjustable louvers to fine-tune glare levels.
+Think of it like adjusting the volume on a radio.

-- Pair translucent films with open channels for airflow
+- Pair translucent films with open channels for airflow.
+You want to see out, but also breathe.

-- Align shades to protect against low-angle sun
+- Align shades to protect against low-angle sun.
+That afternoon glare can be a real pain.

 Daylight Zoning: Creating Calm by Day and Sleep-Wocused Nooks